Leadership

 Director of the Training Institute

-Eric Coberley has been in Law Enforcement since 2005.
-Coberley has served as a Patrol Officer/Deputy, Field Training Officer, and Patrol Supervisor.
-In 2013, he was promoted to Sergeant in the Criminal Investigations Division at the Cooke County Sheriff’s Office.
-Coberley served in this capacity until January 2017.
-He also chaired the Child Fatality Review Team in Cooke County.
-He has experience in investigations ranging from property crimes to crimes against person/children.
-Coberley currently serves as an Investigator (reserve) with the Cooke County District Attorney’s Office.
-Coberley is a certified TCOLE Instructor and TCOLE Firearms Instructor.
+Eric Coberley has served in law enforcement since 2005, holding a variety of key roles including Patrol Officer/Deputy, Field Training Officer, and Patrol Supervisor.
+In 2013, he was promoted to Sergeant in the Criminal Investigations Division at the Cooke County Sheriff’s Office, where he served until January 2017.
+During this time, he also chaired the Cooke County Child Fatality Review Team and led investigations spanning property crimes to crimes against persons and children.
+Coberley continues to serve as a Reserve Investigator with the Cooke County District Attorney’s Office.
+He is a certified TCOLE Instructor and Firearms Instructor.

-In January 2017, Coberley accepted a new position with the Texas Department of Family and Protective Services as a Special Investigator.
-He was paired with a CPS Unit which specializes in child death investigations, sexual abuse, serious injuries, and trafficking.
-In 2021, he was selected to serve as a member of the Special Investigation’s Training Committee and Special Investigations Training Coordinator for DFPS Regions 3 and 4.
-He was awarded the 2022 Regional Director’s Award of Excellence and was selected to present at statewide conferences over investigations conducted.
+In January 2017, Coberley transitioned to the Texas Department of Family and Protective Services as a Special Investigator.
+He worked within a specialized CPS unit focusing on child death investigations, sexual abuse, serious injuries, and trafficking.
+In 2021, he was appointed to the Special Investigations Training Committee and became the Training Coordinator for DFPS Regions 3 and 4.
+His outstanding service was recognized with the 2022 Regional Director’s Award of Excellence, and he has presented investigative findings at multiple statewide conferences.